nth-chile/gagesalzano2/_posts/2019-05-25-Glassdoor.md

 {{slide['start']}}

-I worked on a small team that helped Glassdoor rethink their visual brand.
+We worked on a small team that helped Glassdoor rethink their visual brand.

 {{slide['end']}}